What's in President Trump's four coronavirus relief executive orders?

 Trump would divert up to $44 billion from FEMA's Disaster Relief Fund to cover the unemployment program.

+The extra unemployment help would last until Dec.
+6 or until the Disaster Relief Fund balance drops to $25 billion, "whichever occurs first," according to the White House memo.

-This supplemental aid is on top of state unemployment benefits.
+This supplemental aid is on top of existing state unemployment benefits.
 State payments vary widely, from $235 a week maximum in Mississippi to $1,234 in Massachusetts.

 Assistance to Renters and Homeowners